TheTimeCo-op/README/README.md

    We start in `start.js` where we instantiate our `WebApi` class passing in `express()` and our port.
 We then invoke a public method in the class `api.run()` which will start the server and listen on the port we gave it.

   From there we move into `application.ts` where we construct the `WebApi` class.
 Here we first import all of our npm packages and controllers before we get to the class.
 The class will contain a `constructor(){}` function that will be invoked as soon as the class is instantiated (essentially it's the first function called).
+In there we put our two private methods `this.configureMiddleware(app)` and `this.configureRoutes(app)` passing in our app instance.

+  The middleware is just our bodyparser and database connection stuff, and our routes are (surprise, surprise) our routes.
+We use `express.Router` because it's cleaner in my opinion.
+Currently there are only two routes, the time tracking functionality and the add jobs functionality.
+Anything that does not pertain to either of these will need it's own route i.e authentication, client stuff (if we get into that)

+  The controllers are set up very similar as to avoid confusion (PLEASE FOLLOW THE ESTABLISHED PATTERN).
+We start with our imports, then go into our configuration, and then into our functions.
+If needed there's a section for helper functions, if you find yourself doing a certain thing twice, then it's best to pull it out into it's own function - you'll put that function in the Helper Functions section of the file.
+And finally at the end we have our routes, and export the router.

+  If you're unfamiliar with typescript, then I feel bad for you, because you're really missing out.
+Please learn more about it here: [Typescript!](https://www.typescriptlang.org/).
+In the `typeDefinitions` folder we have all of our interfaces, which is basically where we explain what the different object will look like.
+When you name an interface, it's common convention to start the name with a capital I like so: `IError` or `IJobsRawData`.
+These are exported, then imported (`import * as types from '../typeDefinitions/types';`) where we want them and called via `types.IJobsRawData`.
+PLEASE avoid using the `any` type if possible.
+If you everything an `any` type then that kind of defeats the purpose of using 'TYPE'script.

    ## GUI Repo

+   The GUI repo holds our actual application.
+It's a desktop app built with Electron.
+Electron uses nodejs and chromium to built the app, so people like us can come along, throw some HTML, CSS, and Javascript into a file, open it with Electron and call it a desktop app.
+Once you have run `npm i` which installs electron you can open it by running `npm start`.

+   In the repo you'll notice one html file and a ton of javascript files.
+That index file is our main html, and all the javascript does is add/remove html from it as the user clicks around.
+At the bottom of the file will be our script which is `bundle.js` this is a bundle file that contains all of our javascript, (it's build by running `npm run webpack` and should be built every time you want to test your change) when the project is nearing the end, we'll minify this file.
+So, no development should be happening here!

+   The main.js file essentially tells Electron what to do i.e. how to close, how big to make the window on start-up, where to pull the main html file from.
+Unless you're doing stuff that pertains to electrons interaction with our app, you don't need to mess with anything here.

+   The renderer.js file is where we come in!
+This is the entry point for the app.
+Here we require in all of our javascript files and components.
+We also instantiate our component classes and do anything else that directly impacts the index.html file.